certtools/intelmq/docs/user/configuration-management.rst

 Botnet Concept
 --------------

 The "botnet" represents all currently configured bots which are explicitly enabled.
-It is, in essence, the graph (pipeline.conf) of the bots which are connected together via their input source queues and destination queues.
+It is, in essence, the graph of the bots which are connected together via their input source queues and destination queues.

 To get an overview which bots are running, use ``intelmqctl status`` or use the IntelMQ Manager.
 Set ``"enabled": true`` in the runtime configuration to add a bot to the botnet.
 By default, bots will be configured as ``"enabled": true``.
 See :doc:`bots` for more details on configuration.